7 Causes of Pride: How to be More Humble!

 #7 You are not all-knowing.

 You are not all-knowing nor do you have supreme wisdom.
-I’m sure you are smart and feel you are right 99.9% of the time.
-But, you don’t know everything.
-You are wrong sometimes even if you don’t see it at the moment.
-People have gone through pain and darkness that you would NEVER be able to imagine.
-Wisdom is not one size fits all.
-Wisdom MUST occasionally be applied differently based on different situations!
+I’m sure you are smart and feel you are right 99.9% of the time, but you don’t know everything.
+Sometimes you are wrong even if you don’t realize it.
+People have gone through pain and darkness that you could never imagine.
+Wisdom is not one-size-fits-all; it must be applied differently based on different situations.

-In the Biblical story of Job, it explains that Job’s friends were judging him because he had a series of horrible things happen to him.
-His friends said he was suffering because he sinned.
-It seems that they believed people only suffer because of sin and bad choices.
-God rebuked his friends and said Job was being tested because he was the MOST humble man on earth.
-Now, my goal is to NEVER be like Job’s friends.
-I never want to give advice based on what I think rather than what is actually right.
+In the Biblical story of Job, his friends judged him when he experienced a series of terrible events.
+They said he was suffering because he sinned, as if people only suffer because of their bad choices.
+However, God rebuked his friends and said Job was being tested because he was the most humble man on earth.
+My goal is to never be like Job’s friends and give advice based on my opinions rather than what is right.

-Now, I hesitate to give simple advice because everyone’s situation and past is different.
+I hesitate to give simple advice because everyone’s situation and past is different.
 You can do everything right and still have horrible relationships.
-Or you can have amazing communication which may trigger an abuser because they feel inferior and they struggle with comparison, guilt, and shame.
-The truth is you can follow advice and do EVERYTHING right and relationships can fail because one of these 7 reasons.
-I’m basically trying to say that one size doesn’t fit everyone.
-True wisdom is flexible and bends to fit the needs of unique situations and unique people.
-Be teachable, there is always more to learn.
+Or you can have amazing communication, which may trigger an abuser because they feel inferior and struggle with comparison, guilt, and shame.
+The truth is, you can follow advice and do everything right, but relationships can still fail due to one of these seven reasons.
+One size doesn’t fit everyone.
+True wisdom is flexible and bends to fit the needs of unique situations and people.
+Be teachable, as there is always more to learn.

 So, don’t be quick to think you know it all — even if it seems simple.
 Be open to hearing what God or people have to say about things you “think” you know.
 Be slow to speak and quick to listen.
 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
 Isaiah 55:8-9